sigfredonin/Z80-John-Bell-80-280/README.md

 for the *defined address ranges* on the board.

 The RAM is selected if A15=1.
-A9..A0 select a byte within the RAM;
+Address bits A9..A0 select a byte within the RAM;
 the values of A14..A10 are ignored.

 Similarly, the EPROM is selected if A15=0.
-When a 2K EPROM is used, A10..A0 select a byte within the EPROM;
+When a 2K EPROM is used, address bits A10..A0 select a byte within the EPROM;
 the values of A14..A11 are ignored.
-When a 4K EPROM is used, A11..A0 select a byte within the EPROM;
+When a 4K EPROM is used, address bits A11..A0 select a byte within the EPROM;
 the values of A14..A12 are ignored.

 Again similarly, the PIO is selected whenever /IORQ is active.
-A1..A0 select the PIO data or control port operated on;
+Address bits A1..A0 select the PIO data or control port operated on;
-the values of A7..A0 are ignored
+the values of A7..A0 are ignored.
-(A15..A9 are not used for I/O addressing - the I/O instructions
+Address bits A15..A9 are not used for I/O addressing &mdash; the I/O instructions cannot specify them.
-cannot specify them).

 Because the board logic ignores address bits not necessary to address the defined ranges, from the program's viewpoint the